Last update: 09.05.2018

 Pricing: Is Astrill VPN a bargain or a bust?

 As with almost every VPN we’ve covered, Astrill’s pricing varies by package, and prices decrease massively with longer contract terms.
 The cheapest package is $8.33 per month (billed annually), while the most expensive conventional package is $15.90 a month.
 This is very expensive, but for a reason.

 Our advice is to give the 7-day free trial a go, check out the features, try some streams and then decide whether to buy a long-term plan.
 If you need a short-term VPN, Astrill is simply too much.

 On top of those packages, Astrill VPN offers a VIP service for an extra $10 per month, which drastically increasing speeds.
 It’s targeted at gamers and Asian customers, but the price tag is pretty hefty.
 They also offer routers for $50 or more, letting you connect multiple devices.

 Conclusion of our Astrill VPN review

 After all that, what do we make of Astrill VPN?
 Well, the privacy setup seems solid, although there are some questions about logging.
 It’s not a deal breaker, as long as you trust Astrill to act ethically.
 With their excellent support services, they come across as a reputable outfit.

-The speed is fine, and the VPN works well both with torrent clients and Netflix.
-We also appreciated the easy to use client and the 7 day free trial.
+The speed is great, and the VPN works well both with torrent clients and Netflix.
+We also appreciated the easy to use client and the 7-day free trial.
 On the other hand, some of the packages are pretty expensive, and if you start adding on things like routers, the bill can spiral.